 Noteworthy Episode: The podcast is relatively new, so there aren’t a ton of episodes uploaded yet.
 But the series featuring a Search and Rescue Officer’s encounters with the unknown is addictive.
 Try: “Search and Rescue (Part 1)”.

 Like The Black Tapes, The Magnus Archives works as equal parts “found footage” and paranormal documentary.
 Featuring real locations and fabricated testimonials, the podcast follows Johnathan Sims, a pseudo-fictional character who’s assigned to study countless files archived in the Magnus Institute, an organization that specializes in studying the weird and unknown.

 Sims is a skeptic, and as such attempts to debunk many of the testimonials contained in the files.
 But as he digs deeper into the archives, a darker truth slowly begins to reveal itself.
 Storylines and mysteries weave within and without the archives, and Sims is carried along for the ride.

 Noteworthy Episode: Like The Black Tapes, it’s best if you start with the first episode, and honestly, it’s pretty awesome: “MAG 1 Angler Fish”.
 Plus, it takes place in Edinburgh and Edinburgh is simply amazing.

-That concludes our list of creepy podcasts to check out this Halloween, but don’t forget to tune into the Geek Sideshow podcast for a Spooktacular special featuring horror movie recommendations.
-And as always, don’t forget to Let Your Geek SideShow!
+That concludes our list of creepy podcasts to check out this Halloween.
+Don’t forget to Let Your Geek SideShow!